 Add a teaspoon of the crumb topping to each muffin well.

 Place your muffins in a 375F oven for 20-25 minutes until muffins are golden brown and baked through.

 Can You Freeze Apple Cinnamon Muffins?

 Yes!
 These muffins freeze beautifully.
-Once they are baked, allow to cool completely and then transfer to a re-sealable plastic bag and freeze.
-To re-heat wrap in paper towel and microwave at :30 increments until warmed through.
+Once they are baked, allow them to cool completely and then transfer to a re-sealable plastic bag and freeze.
+To re-heat wrap in a paper towel and microwave at :30 increments until warmed through.

 These are really good slathered with a pat of butter!
-I hope you enjoy!
+I hope you enjoy it!

 MORE BREAKFAST TREATS!

 - Cappuccino Muffin